sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-pagerduty-alerts.md

 Sensu [handlers][9] define the actions the Sensu backend executes on the events.
 Follow this guide to create a check that looks for a specific file and a handler that sends an alert to PagerDuty if the file is not found.

-One quick note before you begin: you'll need your [PagerDuty API integration key][1] to set up the handler in this guide.
+To follow this guide, you’ll need to [install][4] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
-Follow the RHEL/CentOS [install instructions][4] to install and configure the Sensu backend, the Sensu agent, and sensuctl.
+You'll also need your [PagerDuty API integration key][1] to set up the handler in this guide.

 ## Configure a Sensu entity